-It no longer will be necessary for banks to concentrate accounting operations at the main downtown branch, Meigs said.
+It no longer will be necessary for operations at the main downtown branch, Meigs said.

 "If businesses move data processing to the suburbs, retail and service businesses which now sell to people working downtown would be affected."
-In the future, "the ypical bank employee would be older, more highly skilled, than is true today," Meigs said.
+In the future, "the typical bank employee would be older, more highly skilled, than is